-A company or sole trader employing 10 or fewer workers may obtain 1 consent for a foreign representative of a company (or sole trader) and a 1 consent for a foreign representative of a branch, irrespective of the number of branches.
-A company or a sole trader employing 11 to 50 workers may obtain 2 consents for a foreign representative of a company and 2 consents for a foreign representative for a branch, irrespective of the number of branches.
+A company or sole trader employing 10 or fewer workers may obtain 1 consent for a foreign representative of a company (or sole trader) and 1 consent for a foreign representative of a branch, irrespective of the number of branches.
+A company or a sole trader employing 11 to 50 workers may obtain 2 consents for a foreign representative of a company and 2 consents for foreign representatives for a branch, irrespective of the number of branches.

-The training and improvement of foreigners
+The training and further training of foreigners

-The training and improvement of foreigners is only provided for if approved by a competent economic association, chamber or ministry (unless it is carried out by themselves).
+The training and further training of foreigners is only provided for if approved by a competent economic association, chamber or ministry (unless it is carried out by themselves).
 It is generally conducted under an employment contract.
 The Single Permit for this purpose is issued based on an application by the domestic employer or a foreigner for a period of 1 year.